Efficient Computation of Confidence Sets Using Classification on Equidistributed Grids: Setup and Related Literature

 There is a literature on sub-vector inference for moment inequalities when the parameters of interest form only a sub-vector aside from the nuisance parameters.
 In particular, if the conditional moment inequalities satisfies linearity conditions, one can exploit this structure and efficiently compute the profiled maximum statistic as in \cite{ARP2019} or the profiled quasi-likelihood ratio statistic proposed in \cite{cox_shi_2022}, regardless of the dimension of the nuisance parameters.

 \cite{ALG-2016} develop a structural model of chain-story entry with discrete intensity and obtain the asymptotic properties of the pivotal test statistic via kernel-based estimation, which is then used to construct the confidence set.
 A grid search is then applied in the parameter space to determine numerically the region of acceptance via the criterion defined by the authors. \cite{Ciliberto_Tamer} study the effect of general firm heterogeneity on the market structure in the context of U.S. airline industry, and propose a moment inequalities-based procedure to conduct inference on the parameters of interest.
 They employ simulated annealing algorithm to approximate the global minimum of the objective criterion along with subsampling to obtain the critical value (as described in \cite{CHT2007}) in the construction of the confidence region.
+We discuss more details of their approach in Subsection \ref{simulation_cht}.

 Finally, equidistributed sequences are no strangers to the studies of computation in economics.
 The computational methods textbook, \cite{Judd1998}, introduced this concept in the context of numerical integration.
 It is noted that equidistributed sequences display ex post uniformity, which is a property that yields asymptotically valid approximation to any integral. \cite{Judd1998} also discusses that the precision is lost as more points along the same sequences are generated because they are sensitive to the round-off errors due to the machine precision.
 Additionally, \cite{miranda_fackler} builds on the aforementioned formulation for Monte Carlo integration and offers a function that computes the equidistributed sequences along with their weights in the well-known \textit{CompEcon} toolbox.
 They point out that certain such sequences achieve uniformity in both an ex ante and an ex post senses, hence better representing the regions under investigation than truly random sequences.